 Sweden’s population is around 10 million, and, like in Norway, most of its inhabitants live in the country’s southernmost cities.
 Stockholm is the capital of Sweden and is home to around 1 million citizens.

-The country’s second-largest city is Gothenburg, with a population of almost 600,000, and the largest city in northern Sweden is considered Umeå, with a population of almost 150,000.
+The country’s second-largest city is Gothenburg, with a population of almost 600,000, and the largest city in northern Sweden is considered to be Umeå, with a population of almost 150,000.

 Sweden stretches over 450,000 square kilometers.
 While its western side is mountainous and features fjords, most of the country is flatter.
 Almost 100,000 lakes adorn Sweden.